The bottom line

 As financial technology continues to evolve, consumer payment preferences are shifting significantly.
 A growing number of people are embracing digital payment methods, with 40 per cent planning to increase their use of e-transfers in the next five years.
 Credit and debit cards remain a staple, as almost everyone anticipates using them in the future.

 However, the enthusiasm for digital or cryptocurrency has slightly waned.
-Meanwhile, traditional payment methods like cheques are rapidly falling out of favour, with 70% of consumers predicting they will abandon cheques altogether.
+Meanwhile, traditional payment methods like cheques are rapidly falling out of favour, with 70 per cent of consumers predicting they will abandon cheques altogether.

 Technology continues to drive changes in how Canadians bank